 After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important RSS feed and WordPress SEO options.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and search engine indexing options.

 The step-by-step tutorial below shows you how to configure your WordPress Reading Settings.